U.S. Marshals Museum in Fort Smith hires Neyman as chief development officer, foundation president

 "I am looking forward to helping complete the building campaign, opening the museum to the public and establishing long-term funding that will honor the men and women of the U.S. Marshals Service for decades to come," Neyman said.

-Neyman has a bachelor's degree in business administration, along with a master of business administration and doctorate of higher education administration from the University of Arkansas, Fayetteville, the release states.
+Neyman has a bachelor's degree in business administration, along with a master of business administration and a doctorate of higher education administration from UA-Fayetteville, the release states.